Jforero09/EbayDataAnalysis/README.md

 # EbayDataAnalysis

 <br>
-<p>int this repository you will find a Basic ETL process and dinamyc report ,
+<p>Hi there. in this repository you will find a Basic ETL process and dinamyc report ,
   based on two simple dataset of the popular Ebay e-commerce. <p>
   <br>
   <br>